-Shortly after midnight on November 28, 1905 the Crescent City dropped anchor in 90-feet of water on Lake Superior.
+Shortly after midnight on November 28, 1905, the Crescent City dropped anchor in 90-feet of water on Lake Superior.
 A nor’easter began to blow and the 406-foot steamer was digging in to ride it out several miles from port in Duluth.

-Although the ship was thought to be a total loss and left where it had crashed ashore through the winter, the Crescent City was raised from the rocks and sent back out into the lake on June 7, 1906.
-After a slow journey across the lakes, it was placed in dry dock and repaired in Lorain, Ohio on Lake Erie.
-The ship was repaired at a cost of $100,000 and resumed service on the Great Lakes until 1959.
+Although the ship was thought to be a total loss and was left where it crashed through the winter, the Crescent City was raised from the rocks and sent back across the lake on June 7, 1906.
+After a slow journey toLorain, Ohio on Lake Erie, it was placed in dry dock and successfully repaired.
+The ship resumed service on the Great Lakes until 1959.